-In recognition of the contribitions made by the Armed Forces of the United States – – The Army, Navy, Air Force, Marines, Coast Guard, National Guard, and Reserves – – the New York State Office of Mental Health thanks military personnel and their families for their dedicated service.
+In recognition of the contributions made by the Armed Forces of the United States, the New York State Office of Mental Health thanks military personnel and their families for their dedicated service.

-We are proud to offer outreach, information and referral services, and counseling to support service members, their families, and veterans during deployment, reintegration, and post–deployment periods.
+We are proud to offer resources and outreach to support service members, their families, and veterans during deployment, reintegration, and post–deployment periods.

 The Department of Veterans Affairs has developed an online Community Provider Toolkit aimed at delivering support, therapeutic tools, and resources to community providers treating Veterans for mental health concerns.